zpChris/simple-policy/README.md

 INTRODUCTION
 ------------

-The No Bias News Chrome Extension takes the bias and "factual reporting" ratings from <a href="https://mediabiasfactcheck.com/">Media Bias Fact Check</a> and displays these in an organized manner, along with other relevant information, when visiting the specific news website.
+The No Bias News Chrome extension takes the bias and "factual reporting" ratings from <a href="https://mediabiasfactcheck.com/">Media Bias Fact Check</a> and displays these in an organized manner, along with other relevant information, when visiting the specific news website.

 DISCLAIMER
 ----------